 Lynn announced in 2017 that it will open a Social Impact Lab in its future Christine E. Lynn University Center, a three-story student union that will open in 2019.
 The lab will include robust offerings in experiential learning and social innovation.

 Watson first aligned with Lynn in October 2014.
 Participants in Watson’s program could elevate their experience by completing Lynn’s Dialogues core curriculum online to earn an undergraduate degree.
 Tessa Zimmerman ‘16 was the first graduate of the program.

 Zimmerman developed ASSET Education, which helps high school students overcome anxiety and succeed academically.
 She was motivated by her own experience coping with severe anxiety in school and has seen quick success.
 ASSET currently services 1,600 students and has trained 35 teachers from 12 different schools in Denver, Colorado, and Harlem, New York.

 “The combination of Watson and Lynn is powerful,” she said.
 “You get to experience an established network of Lynn alumni and faculty paired with a newer school style that’s helping higher education open more doors for young entrepreneurs.”

-Lynn alumnus and Watson Institute at Lynn University President Andrew Lippi ‘13, ‘14 will lead program recruitment and operations in South Florida.
+Andrew Lippi ‘13, ‘14 will support program recruitment and its launch in South Florida.